wischmcj/canopyHydrodynamics/README.md

 <p align="center">
   <a href="#summary">Summary</a> •
   <a href="#getting-started">Getting Started</a> •
+  <a href="#contributing">Tutorial</a> •
   <a href="#contributing">Contributing</a> •
+  <a href="#publications">Installing CanoPyHydro</a> •
-  <a href="#publications">Publications</a> •
+  <a href="#publications">Publications and Acknowledgements</a> •
   <a href="#future-direction">Future Direction</a> •
-  <a href="#tutorials">Tutorials</a>
 </p>

-## 1,000 ft view
    CanoPyHydro was developed in the process of authoring [A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points]('https://doi.org/10.1111/2041-210X.14378').
-The current (10/2024) version of CanoPyHydro provides basis of functionality that empowers researchers and practitioners with new perspectives on rainfall distribution in forested and urban environments.
+Detailed information regarding package use cases, the definitions of relevant terms and the methods available in the package can be found in our [documentation](https://canopyhydrodynamics.readthedocs.io/en/latest/).

 ## Summary
-CanoPyHydro takes an innovative, bottom-up approach to estimation precipitation redistribution by.
-By enriching Lidar-derived QSM data with additional structure via graph based hydrological models, canoPyHydro allows for the percise delineation of:'
+CanoPyHydro takes an innovative, bottom-up approach to estimation precipitation redistribution by enriching Lidar-derived QSM data with additional structure via graph based hydrological models, canoPyHydro allows for the percise delineation of:'

 - Stemflow and throughfall generating areas of the canopy
 - The 'drip points' to which throughfall is directed - complete with their relative volumes